Skip to main content

 Here, you’ll find:

-- 🧠 Critical analysis of AI trends without falling for hype
+• 📰 Critical analysis of AI trends, papers, and tools — without falling for the hype

-I treat it as a space for honest reflection on where AI is heading and where it should go.
-Whether you’re a researcher, engineer, or simply curious about AI’s impact on our world, I hope you’ll find value in these explorations.
+I treat this blog as a space for honest reflection on where AI is heading and where it should go.
+Whether you are an AI tech lead, an engineer building with agents, or a researcher curious about concept-bottleneck architectures, I hope you find something useful here.